openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/advanced-operations/snapshot.md

 ## Prerequisites

-Install and configure Replicated PV Mayastor by following the steps given in the [Installing OpenEBS documentation](../rs-installation.md) and create disk pools.
+Install and configure Replicated PV Mayastor by following the steps given in the [OpenEBS Installation documentation](../rs-installation.md) and create disk pools.

 **Command**